25-03-97 to 28-03-97. Cape Town-Durban

 I must say I was pleasantly surprised.
 She was clean, her decks shone and she was looking better than ever.
 Granted, she was not Oriana, but she is comfortable.
 I had a 4 berth cabin midships on B deck, almost directly under my old cabin from 1995.
 There were only 3 of us in the cabin so it was not too crowded.
 We sailed at 15H00 amidst much streamers and noise.
 The sea was force 3 and Symphony proved yet again that she is a great sea boat, rolling gently and effortlessly.

-Surprisingly we held lifeboat drill two hours later and by the time that was finished, the first entertainment was underway.
+We held lifeboat drill two hours later and by the time that was finished, the first entertainment was underway.
 At night there is always something on the go, whether it is a cabaret, movie, quiz or just music in the lounge, things happened all the time.
 My one cabin mate turned in just after supper and spent most of the next two days sleeping!
 The food had improved considerably since we had last been on board and our table steward was really one of the old school.
 The next day was cold and most passengers congregated indoors.
 There was a mixed bunch on board, with a group from a pharmaceutical company making a lot of noise.
 The usual honeymoon couples were on board and they were really made a fuss of.
 The ship was full and there were crowds all over, finding a spot at the cabaret was a real problem as well.

 The time passed quickly on board, the days spent relaxing and enjoying the voyage, unfortunately cruises always leave me in need of a holiday and this one was a recovery trip from the hectic days on Oriana.
 When I looked it was all over, we were alongside once again.
 I took my leave of the ship and came back to a wet dismal Johannesburg.
 It was like leaving an old friend.
 Unlike the Achille which was tatty and dated, Symphony is beautiful.
 She is well maintained, comfortable and good looking too.
 Unfortunately they spoiled her looks somewhat by removing her kingposts and adding a hance to her foredeck.
 The spike on the tip of her bow looks odd and the winged funnel is not as nice as the original.
 Yet she has a loyal following and was booked in South Africa for an extended season, the closest thing to a full time cruise liner since the death of cruising in South Africa all those years ago.